Noah-Behm/lol-stat-tracker/README.md

 # lol-stat-tracker
-A League of Legends stat and challenges app
+A League of Legends stat and challenges app.
+This is still a work in progress, and I want to work on improving the existing functionality and adding further details and functionality.

 This web-app is a personal project to learn about and gain experience in full stack web development.

-The technologies used to create this application are: React, JavaScript, HTML, CSS, MySQL, and Express.
+The technologies used to create this application are: React, JavaScript, HTML, CSS, MySQL, Express, and the Riot Games official API.

 Current Functionality:
 - Users are able to create an account on the main page and use it to log in.
 This login data is stored in a local MySQL database.